 “In 2003, the garden hosted twenty, two-hour workshops for local primary and high school students.
-The kids participated in a range of activities including planting bird-attracting natives, exploring the ponds and habitat areas, making worm farms, no-dig gardening and designing better schools and gardens.
-All workshops were designed to instil a greater respect and love for their environment while making them fun and creative by employing experienced, innovative teachers.
+The kids participated in a range of activities including planting bird-attracting natives, exploring the ponds and habitat areas, making worm farms, no-dig gardening, and designing better schools and gardens.
+All workshops were designed to instill greater respect and love for their environment while making them fun and creative by employing experienced, innovative teachers.

 “Workshops, courses and presentations are offered as well as the Permaculture Design Course.
 The main course run at the Dungog garden at present is the Skills for Sustainable Living course which is held over the three days of the October long weekend.”